8 Hockey Skating Drills for Speed & Agility

 • On your next whistle, players will skate at 75% speed to the second pylon, stop and wait, and then sprint at full speed to the last pylon.

-• After the first player has completed each sprint, the next player will take their turn.
+• After the first player has completed all three sprints, the next player in each line will take their turn.

 Tips:

-• 100% speed- Explode off every stride, pump arms with intensity, maintain a strong forward lean, and stay low.
+• 100% speed- Explode off every stride & pump arms with intensity.

 Set up:

-• Use cones to set up a ‘Figure 8’ pattern on each half of the ice along the faceoff circles.
+• Use cones to set up a ‘Figure 8’ pattern on each half of the ice (see below)>

-• Divide up players and have them form a single-file line just outside the blue lines at the center of the faceoff circles.
+• Have players split into two groups and form a single-file line just outside the blue lines, positioned between the faceoff circles.

 Figure 8 skating drill.